h1376h/MLCourse/ML_Obsidian_Vault/linear_regression_notes.md

 In this example, despite having lower bias, the linear model $\mathcal{H}_1$ has significantly higher variance, resulting in a higher total error.
 Therefore, the simpler constant model $\mathcal{H}_0$ is actually better for this problem with the given limited training data (N = 2).

 This illustrates an important lesson: match the model complexity to the available data, not to the complexity of the target function.
 With very limited data, simpler models often perform better due to their lower variance, even if they have higher bias.

+# Winner of $\mathcal{H}_0$, $\mathcal{H}_1$, and $\mathcal{H}_1$ with regularization

+The comparison between three different modeling approaches for the sine curve target function:

+## $\mathcal{H}_0$: Constant model
+- A simple horizontal line model $f(x) = b$
+- bias = 0.50, var = 0.25
+- The green line represents a constant prediction across all inputs
+- The blue sine curve is the true function

+## $\mathcal{H}_1$: Linear model without regularization
+- Linear model $f(x) = ax + b$
+- bias = 0.21, var = 1.69
+- The red line shows a linear fit attempting to capture the trend of the sine function
+- Higher variance but lower bias than $\mathcal{H}_0$

+## $\mathcal{H}_1$ with regularization
+- Linear model with regularization applied
+- bias = 0.23, var = 0.33
+- Similar bias to the unregularized linear model but with greatly reduced variance
+- The regularization constrains the slope parameter, preventing extreme values
+- The gray area represents the uncertainty/variance in predictions

+The regularized linear model provides the best trade-off, balancing bias and variance to achieve better overall performance than either the constant model or the unregularized linear model.

+[Y.S.
+Abou Mostafa, et. al]

 ## Expected training and true error curves